Christina5P/Mindful-Rise/README.md

 ## Unfixed Bugs

+### Showing course material in blog post when choosing category
+I have make a filter function that blog index should never view post "is course_material" and it works with all blog posts, but if you filter of one category, it views anyway.

 # Technologies
 ### Python - Language of this project
 ### Javascript
+### JQuery
 ### HTML
 ### CSS
 ### Django -